Washington Interfaith Network (WIN)

 Spring Clothing Drive

-Our Spring Clothing Drive will be held between Sunday, May 1 to Sunday, May 8.
+Our Spring Clothing Drive will be held between Sunday, April 23 and Sunday, May 7.
 Start your spring cleaning by pulling aside gently-used clothing for our less fortunate neighbors.
 Volunteers will be in the parish house parlors to collect your donations.
 Tax receipts will be available.
 If you would like to help sort clothes on a Sunday, email the Rev. Andy Olivo at firstname.lastname@example.org

 Toy, Clothing, and Food Drives